5) What happens in the dream world has consequences.

 According to Native American tribe Huron, a person has two souls:

-In sleep, this soul travels and communicates with other souls and guides.
-When this soul returns to the body it communicates its experiences and learning through dreams.
+- In sleep, this soul travels and communicates with other souls and guides.
+When this soul returns to the body it communicates its experiences and learning through a dream.

 According to Huron people, it is necessary to learn from these dream adventures to unify these two souls and make the person whole again.